qligier/jetbrains-plugin-fss/.github/ISSUE_TEMPLATE/bug_report.md

 **Logs**
 If applicable, please add logs or stacktraces.

-**Logs**
-If possible, add logs or stacktraces.

 **Minimum reproducible example**
-Please provide the _smallest, complete code snippet_ to reproduce the issue, either as an archive uploaded in the issue, or as a link to [FSH Online](https://fshschool.org/FSHOnline/).
+Please provide the _smallest, complete code snippet_ to reproduce the issue, either as an archive uploaded in the issue, or as a link to [FSH Online](https://fshschool.org/FSHOnline/) (if related to FSH).

-**Environment:**
+**Environment**

 - JetBrains software with version:
- - Plugin version:
+- This plugin version:

 **Additional context**
 Add any other context about the problem here.